Shinde-Bharat/Attendance_Management_System/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## 📞 Contact
-For any questions, please contact [Your Email].
+For any questions, please contact [bharata2003@gmail.com].

 ---